orla11/kmeans/README.md

 # kmeans
-A simple implementation of the kmeans algorithm which works with .txt files
+A simple implementation of the kmeans algorithm written in C++ which works with .txt files